CG-CNN: Self-Supervised Feature Extraction Through Contextual Guidance and Transfer Learning: Experimental Results

 Unlike color image processing that uses a large image window with a few color channels (grayscale or RGB), Hyperspectral Image (HSI) analysis typically aims at classification of a single pixel characterized by a high number of spectral channels (bands).
 Typically, HSI datasets are small, and application of supervised deep learning to such small datasets can result in overlearning, not yielding pluripotent task-transferrable HSI-domain features \cite{HSI_expert}.
 To improve generalization, the supervised classification can benefit from unsupervised feature extraction of a small number of more complex/informative features than the raw data in the spectral channels.
-In this section, we demonstrate the usefulness of the features extracted by the proposed CG-CNN algorithm on the Indian Pines and Salinas datasets, which are well-known HSI datasets captured by the AVIRIS (Airborne Visible/Infrared Imaging Spectrometer) sensor.

-The Indian Pines dataset is a $145\times145$ pixel image with 220 spectral channels (bands) in the 400-2500 nm range of wavelengths \cite{Hyperspe47:online}.
-The dataset includes 16 classes, some of which are various crops and others are grass and woods.
-Fig.~\ref{fig:figure9}A shows the color view and the ground truth of the image.
-Table~\ref{tab:indianPinesClasses} lists the class names and the number of examples.
-The Salinas dataset is a $512\times217$ HSI image with 220 spectral bands \cite{Hyperspe47:online}.
-There are 16 classes in the dataset including vegetables, bare soils, and vineyard fields.
-Fig. \ref{fig:figure9}B shows the color view and the ground truth of the image and Table \ref{tab:salinasClasses} lists each class and the number of examples.
+In this section, we demonstrate the usefulness of the features extracted by the proposed CG-CNN algorithm on two well-known HSI datasets \cite{Hyperspe47:online}: (i) The Indian Pines dataset comprises a $145\times145$ pixel image data with 224 spectral bands in the 400-2500 nm range, including 16 classes such as crops, grass, and woods; (ii) The Salinas dataset features a $512\times217$ pixel HSI image data, also with 224 spectral bands, encompassing 16 classes like vegetables, bare soils, and vineyards.